jmahlman/jmahlman.github.io/_posts/2022-08-03-working-around-an-annoying-macos-bug.md

 title: 'Working around an Annoying macOS Bug'
 date: '2022-08-03T13:00:04-05:00'
 author: john
 excerpt: "Stop me if you're heard this before; you upgrade your M1 Mac and try to run something that needs Rosetta, you know it was installed but macOS tells you you need to install it again.
 I know I'm not the only one, it's in the MacAdmins Slack a bunch.
 Seems that macOS likes removing Rosetta during upgrades for some reason.
-While this may not be an issue for most people but if you have somehting that starts at boot time that requires Rosetta (say...a security app) what happens?
+While this may not be an issue for most people but if you have something that starts at boot time that requires Rosetta (say...a security app) what happens?
 You have Rosetta re-install after updates, right?
 In jamf you probably have a policy or script that just runs `softwareupdate --install-rosetta --agree-to-license` when an update happens or an EA that updates, either way you have something to install it.
 Well, what happens when that app is controlling your network and because it cannot start you have no internet access?
 Well...crap."
-layout: post
 image:
-categories:
+categories: [Scripts]
-    - Scripts
-tags:
+tags: [apple, jamf]
-    - apple
-    - jamf
-    - script
 ---

 Stop me if you're heard this before; you upgrade your M1 Mac and try to run something that needs Rosetta, you know it was installed but macOS tells you you need to install it again.
 I know I'm not the only one, it's in the MacAdmins Slack a bunch.
 Seems that macOS likes removing Rosetta during upgrades for some reason.
-While this may not be an issue for most people but if you have somehting that starts at boot time that requires Rosetta (say...a security app) what happens?
+While this may not be an issue for most people but if you have something that starts at boot time that requires Rosetta (say...a security app) what happens?
 You have Rosetta re-install after updates, right?
 In jamf you probably have a policy or script that just runs `softwareupdate --install-rosetta --agree-to-license` when an update happens or an EA that updates, either way you have something to install it.
 Well, what happens when that app is controlling your network and because it cannot start you have no internet access?
 Well...crap.

-This issue has been hitting us on upgrade from macOS 12.4 to 12.5 but it doesnt seem to be happening on every machine.
+This issue has been hitting us on upgrade from macOS 12.4 to 12.5 but it doesn't seem to be happening on every machine.
 I am able to replicate it every time I downgrade and upgrade my M1 MacBook but my colleague didn't see it on his.
 I also only had one report from a user while we have over 50 M1 Macs successfully upgraded.
 I have also seen this on every update on my Ventura beta tester.
 The only way I found to remedy this issue was to boot the Mac into safe mode and either install rosetta using the command line tool (which seems to work 50% of the time...sometimes it just hangs) or to pull the config profile that allows the network extension to load (MDM still works in safe mode it seems).
 Very odd and annoying, so I went looking for a better solution and came up with only one option: install the Rosetta package manually.
 This would be great if 1: I had the installer available already and 2: I am an admin.
 Both or those happen to be untrue for my userbase, so now what?

 ## A helper that shouldn't be needed